Probate & Related Litigation:

 Probate

 Any time you are concerned about what a loved one has done or is doing with their estate, you should consult a probate litigation attorney.
-Moravcik, Threadgill & Starry has probate and estate lawyers ready to help ensure that wills and estates are executed correctly.
+Moravcik Threadgill has probate and estate lawyers ready to help ensure that wills and estates are executed correctly.
 Similarly, if you are an estate’s executor or trustee, you should consult a probate litigation attorney when someone is questioning how you are administering a trust, will, or estate.
 Probate litigation attorneys are often called upon to resolve issues such as:

 Contesting a Will: If a will is changed under suspicious circumstances or if an unexpected person is made a beneficiary, our probate litigation attorneys can assist in ensuring that the change is the will of the grantor.
 Additionally, if a will, trust, or estate plan contains omissions or mistakes, probate litigation is needed to resolve the issues.